jrnl-org/jrnl/docs/recipes.md

 !!! note
     Templates require an [external editor](./advanced.md) be configured.

-A template is a code snippet that makes it easier to enter use repeated text each time a new journal entry is started.
+A template is a code snippet that makes it easier to use repeated text each time a new journal entry is started.
 There are two ways you can utilize templates in your entries.